 If using a segment, you can dynamically move the IDs from segment to segment using the REST API, calling getTreatment with the same IDs as you repeat the process for each treatment.
 In this case, you would still use a consistent set of IDs/segments.

 Whether using individual IDs or segments, you can also programmatically switch the IDs between between treatments.
-In this case, you can use the same IDs for each treatment, you would then modify the split to retarget the keys for each test run.
-Keep in mind that modifying the split will create a new version, though that probably doesn't matter in this context.
+In this case, you can use the same IDs for each treatment, you would then modify the feature flag to retarget the keys for each test run.
+Keep in mind that modifying the feature flag will create a new version, though that probably doesn't matter in this context.

 Using an automated system with the Split SDK in regression tests will return the correct treatment(s) to the automated user, as expected.
 However, you might find that the impressions (and/or events) might not get posted to the Split cloud.